KCG's Consulting Partners

 His work centers on the themes of helping individuals, teams and whole-systems to develop strategies, tools and processes for enhanced communication, organizational spirit and performance.
 He has experience with a wide range of industries including manufacturing, life sciences, financial and media.

 Prior to establishing his independent practice, Mr. Macsay was an HR and communication supervisor for General Motors Europe in Glattbrugg, Switzerland.
-He foundered SwissBizUSA, an international forum for Swiss and Americans to network and to learn from each other regarding business, education and culture related issues.
+He founded SwissBizUSA, an international forum for Swiss and Americans to network and to learn from each other regarding business, education and culture related issues.

 Mr. Macsay is a Swiss and American citizen and has lived for extended periods in both countries.
 He is acutely aware of the joys and challenges of expatriate life (business, personal and relocation dynamics).
 His mother tongue is English and he also works with clients in German/Swiss German.
 James currently resides in Zürich, Switzerland.